-High blood glucose (hyperglycemia) can cause major health complications in people with diabetes.
-Several factors can contribute to hyperglycemia—including poor food and physical activity choices, illness or disease, not getting the right dosage glucose-lowering medication, and accidentally taking the wrong medicine.
+High blood glucose, also known as hyperglycemia, can cause major health complications in people with diabetes.
+Several factors can contribute to hyperglycemia—including poor food and physical activity choices, illness or disease, or not getting the right dosage of glucose-lowering medication.

-Hyperglycemia rarely causes noticeable symptoms until glucose levels are significantly elevated, around 200 mg/dL or higher.
+Hyperglycemia rarely causes noticeable symptoms.
 Symptoms can develop over several days or weeks, and the longer the condition is left untreated, the more severe the problem may become.
 The signs and symptoms of hyperglycemia include:

 - blood glucose level greater than 180 mg/dL